SFW // FUTURE CITIZEN

 Re_Store in Oban is more than a charity shop.
 A collective of five charities, the Connecting Communities Collective bring the community together through sewing, mending and upcycling workshops.
 They also run a Rescued Food Project.

-Partnering with Oban High School, the Collective are running a t-shirt upcycling workshop with students covering a range of skills including cutting techniques, embroidery, dying and drawing to give t-shirts new life.
-The students work will then be shown at the upcoming sustainable fashion show on 13th March 2025.
+Partnering with Oban High School, the Collective ran a t-shirt upcycling workshop with students covering a range of skills including cutting techniques, embroidery, dying and drawing to give t-shirts new life.
+The students work will then be shown at the upcoming sustainable fashion show on March 13th!

 THERE IS NO PLANET B // Stafford